shibumi/shibumi.dev/content/posts/kubernetes-on-hetzner-in-2021.md

 KubeOne tries to solve this with providing you a wrapper around Kubeadm and various other provisioning tools like [Terraform](https://www.terraform.io/).
 Terraform lets you manage your infrastructure as code.
 The advantage is that you can easily destroy, deploy or enhance your infrastructure via a few config file changes.
 You may ask yourself why you even need this tutorial.
 There is already at [least one tutorial](https://community.hetzner.com/tutorials/install-kubernetes-cluster) that guides you through the process of setting up a Kubernetes cluster on Hetzner.
-This is correct, but I felt it is unnecessary complicated, takes too much manual steps and is not really automatable (although there are solutions like [kubespray](https://github.com/kubernetes-sigs/kubespray) that intends to solve this).
+This is correct, but I felt it is unnecessary complicated, takes too much manual steps and is not really automatable (although there are solutions like [kubespray](https://github.com/kubernetes-sigs/kubespray) that intend to solve this).

 I hope you will give this tutorial a chance and I promise that you will not regret it.
-You will definitely something from it.
+You will definitely learn something from it.
 For the beginning you need the following ingredients for mixing your first Kubernetes cluster with Hetzner flavor:

 * A Hetzner Cloud account